JakeTheRabbit/HAGR/teros-12/Readme.md

 |Ground wire - needs extra wrapping to isolate| Black (Ground) |
 |N/A        | White just cut it off and isolate it    |

-You can apply the same logic to the Teros 12 USA.
+You can apply the same logic to the Teros 12 USA but ising a 3.5mm to 3 pin converter thing.

 <img width="444" alt="image" src="https://github.com/JakeTheRabbit/HAGR/assets/123831499/e233d3d0-7c3c-494e-95d3-3f13e804ed6c">